 "But having this pleasure does not mean you are really contented."

 Parents take the brunt of his discourse.
 "Most parents neglect the important aspect of raising children," he says.

-"They think the material world can fulfil their children's desires.
+"They think the material world can fulfill their children's desires.
 They give lots of money, video games, fancy handsets.
-But these only fulfil a part of the desires."
+But these only fulfill a part of the desires."